 Check the wage on offer is sufficient for you to afford the lifestyle you’ll need to be comfortable and happy before accepting a job.
 There are a number of cost of living calculators, such as Xpatulator http://www.xpatulator.com/, which are handy tools for getting an approximation.
 However you do your research drill down to the specific region and even town, if possible, as costs can vary dramatically between the big cities and more rural areas of a country.

 Factor in other costs

-On top of the cost of day-to-day living there are other expenses to factor in, the most significant of which is likely to be travel.
-If you’re a long-haul flight away from home, this is a big expense and you need to know you can afford at least one trip home a year; it’s a good idea to have a return fare banked – just in case homesickness strikes.
+On top of the cost of day-to-day living there are other costs to factor in, the most significant of which is likely to be travel.
+If you’re a long-haul flight away from home, this is a big expense and you need to know you can afford at least a trip home a year; it’s a good idea to have a return fare banked – just in case homesickness strikes.
 Remember, if a partner and children are involved then these costs will rise incrementally.

 Check medical provision

 Good health is vital to your happiness so research and understand what medical provision is available in the country you’re looking to relocate to.
 Some countries are better than others and take out private health if provision isn’t good, and if it is, ensure you’re making adequate contributions to the systems in order to be eligible.
 Most good international schools offer their staff private health insurance as part of their package.